 Now, we want to autosome the total working hours for each employee in column G. To accomplish that, let’s check our first method.

-1. Utilize Autosum Option to Autosum Time in Excel
+1. Using Autosum Option to Autosum Time in Excel

 This is a very straightforward method.
 In this method, we will use the Autosum option.
 Follow the steps given below to know how this method works.